-Stocks take breather as ADP jobs data signals slow hiring
+Stocks recoup losses as oil tops $45

 Salesforce agrees to buy Slack in $27.7B deal

-U.S. equity markets opened lower Wednesday, a day after closing in record territory, as private employers added fewer than expected jobs in November.
+U.S. equity markets erased their early losses Wednesday as stocks looked to set new records despite private employers adding fewer than expected jobs in November.

 Continue Reading Below